MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-enter-keys.md

 *  Check for keyboard support for an individual element by using the **Inspect** tool.
 The Inspect tool's information overlay includes an **Accessibility** section that includes a **Keyboard-focusable** row.
 *  Check the **Issues** report's **Accessibility** section for keyboard support issues.

-To check the demo page for accessibility issues by using a keyboard rather than a mouse, perform the following steps:
+To check the demo page for accessibility issues by using a keyboard rather than a mouse:

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab or window.